lgonzal6/hrsa_data/README.md

 - data cleaning
 - EDA
 - NLP analysis on a text feature
-- Linear regression to model vaccination status
+- Logistic regression to model vaccination status